 Attorney General Distributes Funds from National Foreclosure Settlement

-Chicago--(ENEWSPF)--September 27, 2012.
-Attorney General Lisa Madigan today announced that nearly $1.4 million in funding from the national foreclosure settlement has been awarded to Chicago’s Lawyers Committee for Better Housing.
+Chicago–(ENEWSPF)–October 11, 2012.
+Attorney General Lisa Madigan today announced that nearly $650,000 in funding from the national foreclosure settlement has been awarded to Chicago’s Legal Aid Society of Metropolitan Family Services.

 As part of the national settlement, Madigan’s office recovered money from the banks to remediate the historic levels of foreclosure in Illinois.
-Today’s announcement is among the first distributions of that funding, which as a whole will benefit legal assistance programs, housing counseling services and community revitalization efforts to counteract the negative effects of foreclosures on communities throughout Illinois.
+Today’s announcement is among the first distributions of that funding, which as a whole will benefit legal assistance programs, housing counseling services and community revitalization efforts.
 Madigan announced in April she would commit to distribute $20 million of the funds recovered in the settlement to legal aid services.
 The Attorney General’s office is continuing to analyze grant proposals toward that goal.

 In addition to the cash payments directed to the state, Illinois borrowers will receive an estimated $1 billion in direct relief as a result of the national settlement to assist those who have lost their homes, are underwater or at imminent risk of defaulting on their mortgages.
 The settlement will also completely overhaul mortgage servicing standards to prevent future abuses by lenders.

 Consumers seeking more information on the national settlement can contact Madigan’s Homeowner’s Helpline at (866) 544-7151, or visit her website, www.illinoisattorneygeneral.gov/consumers/bankforeclosuresettlement.html.
 Borrowers also can visit www.NationalForeclosureSettlement.com.